eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

 New top-level section of the docs based on the [Contributing](https://eslint.org/docs/latest/developer-guide/contributing/) section.
 Breaking this out as a separate section because I think the “casual community contributor” is a fairly separate persona from the “extender” and “maintainer”, so it should be treated as such in the information architecture.

-- [MOVE & RENAME PAGE] section landing page
+- [MOVE & RENAME PAGE] Community Contributions section landing page
   - Current page: [Contributing](https://eslint.org/docs/latest/developer-guide/contributing/)
 - [MOVE & RENAME PAGE] Report Bugs
   - Current page: [Bug Reporting](https://eslint.org/docs/latest/developer-guide/contributing/reporting-bugs)